-I spent most of my guiding career travelling around the world exploring lots of interesting rivers and cultures.
-I eventually used my experience to gain Assessor status in the International rafting federation (IRF) of which there are only 17 assessors in the world currently.
+I spent most of my guiding career traveling around the world exploring lots of interesting rivers and cultures.
+I eventually used my experience to gain Assessor status in the International rafting Federation (IRF) of which there are only 17 assessors in the world currently.
 I also teach Rescue 3 courses for both Ice & Water Rescue.

 In 2015 I formed my own company called Lapin Koskikoulu (Finnish for Lapland rapid school).
 Lapin Koskikoulu delivers educational courses for the International Rafting Federation & Rescue 3 Europe.

 Lapin Koskikoulu was initially set up to deliver courses in Finland.
 For some bizarre reason the international demand for courses has sky rocketed pre covid.
 I normally deliver courses in around 15 different countries per year to either commercial rafting companies or the emergency services.

 We are coming up on a year of COVID.
 What did things look right before first round of lock downs started?
 Did you have a busy 2020 planned out?

 I am a very optimistic person & I believe that every cloud has that silver lining.
 Last year Covid made life interesting to say the least.

 In 2020 Lapin Koskikoulu was going to have a bumper year.
 We had courses booked in USA, Uk, Ecuador, Costa Rica, Chile, Peru, Georgia, Bosnia, France & IRF conference, Canada, Ukraine, Russia